Multi-Vault

 Specifying the Vault

-When a machine is registered with multiple vaults, you must specify which vault to use:
+When a machine is registered with multiple vaults, pass the vault ID at construction:

 val production = SikkerKey("vault_a1b2c3d4e5f6g7h8")